Afterglow of Your Love

 Both songs are credited to Steve Marriott and Ronnie Lane in a publishing arrangement similar to that between John Lennon and Paul McCartney of The Beatles.
 Marriott later expressed great frustration at this situation and reclaimed sole credit for composing 'Afterglow' and a number of other Small Faces hits such as Tin Soldier (indeed, this frustration was later claimed to be one of the factors that affected Marriott's decision to eventually leave the group).
 'Wham Bam Thank You Ma'am' is likely another of Marriott's solo compositions, given that Lane reportedly expressed dissatisfaction with the 'heavy' mood of the song (for his own part, it was later revealed that Lane had written the bulk of their 1967 hit Itchycoo Park and a number of other Small Faces songs by himself).
 Marriott was at the time an avid listener to Dr. John the Night Tripper's new 'Gris Gris' LP, and the lyric of 'Wham Bam' openly referenced the phraseology of that album.
 Marriott's next band, Humble Pie, continued to perform a portion of 'Wham Bam' live during 1969 and 1970, as part of a lengthy medley built around their cover of Dr. John's 'Walk On Gilded Splinters'.

 "Afterglow" was recorded during March 1968 at Olympic Studios, London.

 "Wham Bam Thank You Ma'am" was recorded during September 1968 at Olympic Studios, London.
 Both tracks were produced by Steve Marriott and Ronnie Lane and engineered by Glyn Johns.

 The release was officially designated as a double A-side, although most radio playlisters favoured 'Afterglow'.

-The single reached No. 36 in the UK Singles Chart.

 In November 1969, Immediate released a final unauthorised Small Faces double album, entitled The Autumn Stone.
 It featured the majority of their hits for both Immediate and their previous label Decca Records, different stereo mixes of both sides of the 'Afterglow' single, a handful of unreleased tracks, and three live tracks recorded at Newcastle City Hall in November 1968.

 The various versions of 'Afterglow' and 'Wham Bam Thank You Ma'am' (plus new remixes of both songs) and 'Me You And Us Too' were eventually compiled together on the box set "Here Come The Nice: The Immediate Years" in 2013.

 Due to Rod Stewart's later association with the band as the Faces, the 'bluesy' mix of "Wham Bam Thank You Ma'am" has also been released under the title "Sparky Rides" or "Sparky Riders", erroneously credited to Stewart, on several budget CD compilations and other unofficial grey market releases that contain other similarly mistitled and miscredited Small Faces tracks.